 NVIDIA Data Center GPU Manager (DCGM)

 The NVIDIA Data Center GPU Manager integration collects key advanced GPU metrics from DCGM, including Streaming Multiprocessor (SM) block utilization, SM occupancy, SM pipe utilization, PCIe traffic rate, and NVLink traffic rate.
-For information about the purpose and interpretation of these metrics, see Profiling Metrics in the DCGM feature overiew.
+For information about the purpose and interpretation of these metrics, see Profiling Metrics in the DCGM feature overview.

 For more information about the NVIDIA Data Center GPU Manager, see the DCGM documentation.
+This integration is compatible with DCGM version 3.1 and later.

 The Ops Agent collects DCGM metrics by using NVIDIA's client library go-dcgm.
-To collect these metrics, you must install the GPU-enabled preview version of the Ops Agent.
-These metrics are available for Linux systems only.

 Prerequisites